fjodor-rybakov/discord-nestjs/packages/core/README.md

 > ⚠️**Before you start using, set `useDefineForClassFields` to `true` in your `tsconfig.json`.**

-The module declaration proceeds in the same way as it is done in NestJS by means creating a dynamic module through the `forRoot` and `forRootAsync` functions.
+The module declaration proceeds in the same way as it is done in NestJS by means creating a dynamic module through the `forRootAsync` functions.

 - `token` \* - Your discord bot token.
 You can get [here](https://discord.com/developers/applications)
 - `discordClientOptions` \* - Client options from discord.js library